 - Avon still does paid advertisements, which is supposed to be your job.
 If people see an Avon ad in a magazine and decide to make a purchase, they will go to Avon’s website, not yours.

 - Avon broke China’s anti-pyramid scheme laws, which is a big yikes.
 You never want to be part of a company that shares enough similarities to a pyramid scheme to break laws like this.
+I actually did a deep dive into just how Avon shares many similarities with a pyramid scheme here.

 - Avon was also found guilty and ordered to pay a fine of $135 million for bribing government officials in China to continue operating there.
 It also paid to prevent negative news articles from being written about the company.